m0ravat/MasjidPro-JavaStack/README.md

 ### How to run project

-Normally I'd design projects with the intent of being deployed locally but seeing the commercial nature alongside it extending upon every tech medium (browser, desktop & mobile) it would be extremely tedious.
-I will deploy the website online for visual use with a simulated user available alongside an installation for said desktop app, however at this stage I am unsure if I'll be able to put a relevant mobile version on the app store.
-I will provide screenshots/videos of how the system operates at later stages.

-## Credit to resources used to achieve outcome (videos/websites/documentation)
+My intention here is to create an MVP (Minimum Viable Product), as such I will be deploying the final product locally.
+My aim will be to make each part modular and functional before integrating them together, these will be deployed.

+## Credit/References
-ChatGPT (initial prompting/inspiration for system architecture) dbdiagram.io (ERD Visual Design)
+ChatGPT (initial prompting/inspiration for system architecture)
+dbdiagram.io (ERD Visual Design)
+AmigosCode (SpringBoot GraphQL tutorial) v0.dev (UI Design)